MSI Summit E15 laptop review 2021 | Model A11SCS

 The “Ink Black” chassis with gold trim looks sophisticated and classy while the aluminium frame makes it feel solid.
 However, the coating feels a little plasticy and is one heck of a fingerprint magnet.

-Our model had a 4K matte display with a 3,840 x 2,160 resolution (Full HD and touchscreen variants are also available) that utilises MSI’s True Pixel technology to deliver 100 per cent of the Adobe RGB colour gamut. t offers superb colour reproduction and smooth video performance but perhaps isn’t the brightest screen.
+Our model had a 4K matte display with a 3,840 x 2,160 resolution (Full HD touchscreen variants are also available) that utilises MSI’s True Pixel technology to deliver 100 per cent of the Adobe RGB colour gamut. t offers superb colour reproduction and smooth video performance but perhaps isn’t the brightest screen.

 Above this is an HD IR webcam that supports Windows Hello face recognition login.
 Below the screen is a large, backlit, low-travel keyboard.
 While the keys don’t feel as solid as other models it’s generally comfortable and accurate to type upon for extended periods.
 Below that is a touchpad with integrated fingerprint reader (which is linked to a TPM 2.0 module for enhanced security).
 We weren’t great fans of the trackpad for although it was accurate to navigate, left and right clicking required a bit too much pressure to activate and it felt hollow and cheap.
 Ultimately, the Summit E15 offers good usability, but not great.
 Note that the keys are also a magnet for fingerprints.